2022 Missouri Amendment 3: Campaigns

+In March 2022, the Missouri ACLU endorsed the initiative.

+Results

-The amendment was approved by voters on November 8, 2022 by a 53-47% margin.
-Despite initially saying that recreational sales would begin on March 6, 2023, the Missouri Department of Health and Senior Services unexpectedly announced on March 2 that licenses would be issued to recreational dispensaries the following day.
+The amendment was approved by voters on November 8, 2022, by a 53–47% margin.
+Despite initially saying that recreational sales would begin on February 6, 2023, the Missouri Department of Health and Senior Services unexpectedly announced on February 2 that licenses would be issued to recreational dispensaries the following day.